-Dr. Zheng has hands-on experience in all stages of litigation, including trial.
-She has litigated in numerous forums, including federal district courts, the International Trade Commission, and the Patent Trial and Appeal Board.
+Limin has hands-on experience in all stages of litigation, up to and including trial, involving a broad range of technologies.
+She has litigated in numerous forums, including federal courts, the International Trade Commission, and the Patent Trial and Appeal Board.
 She also has experience with patent litigation in China.

-Dr. Zheng is admitted to practice in California, all U.S. District Courts in California, U.S. District Court for the Eastern District of Texas, U.S. Court of Appeals for the Ninth Circuit, and U.S. Court of Appeals for the Federal Circuit.
-In addition, Dr. Zheng serves as a mediator on the ADR Neutral Panel of the U.S. District Court for the Northern District of California.
+Limin is admitted to practice in California, all U.S. District Courts in California, U.S. District Court for the Eastern District of Texas, U.S. Court of Appeals for the Ninth Circuit, and U.S. Court of Appeals for the Federal Circuit.
+She is also registered to practice before the U.S. Patent and Trademark Office.

 - What the Numbers Tell Us About the Section 101 ‘Fad’, Recorder (Mar.
 2017)